Unique performing arts venues in Amsterdam

 Vondelpark Open-Air Theatre

-Since the 1970s, Vondelpark has been the epicentre for culture and social life in the city with many theatre shows, gigs and parties organised there.
-Every summer the open-air theatre in the middle of the park loads up its programme with a range of children’s performances, theatre workshops, comedy, dance, opera, classical and pop concerts.
-A lot is going on every Saturday and Sunday from May until early September creating a fun atmosphere for the whole family to enjoy.
+Since the 1970s, Vondelpark has been the epicentre for culture and social life in the city, with many theatre shows, gigs, and parties organised there.
+Every summer, the open-air theatre in the middle of the park loads up its programme with a range of children’s performances, theatre workshops, comedy, dance, opera, classical and pop concerts.
+A lot goes on every Saturday and Sunday from May until early September, creating a fun atmosphere for the whole family to enjoy.

 Scala